-142. Escrow of these funds is appropriate in these circumstances because the Governing Agreements contain no express provision permitting Petitioner to retain funds that have been deposited into a distribution account.
+141. An order of this Court facilitating the escrow of these funds is appropriate in these circumstances because the Governing Agreements contain no express provision permitting Petitioner to retain funds that have been deposited into a distribution account.
 Generally, under the Governing Agreements, funds deposited in such accounts must be distributed to certificateholders on the applicable distribution date.

-143. The original escrow arrangement requires that amounts in the escrow accounts be held on an invested basis.
-Petitioner is required to use commercially reasonable efforts to cause escrowed funds to be invested and reinvested in the high quality money market fund described in the Original Order to Show Cause (the "Approved Fund").
+142. Petitioner seeks an order including a direction that amounts in the escrow accounts be held on an invested basis.
+Petitioner requests that the Court instruct it to use commercially reasonable efforts to cause escrowed funds to be invested and reinvested in the high quality money market fund described in the proposed Order to Show Cause filed contemporaneously herewith (the "Approved Fund").

-144. The Approved Fund is a high rated money market fund.
+143. The Approved Fund is a high rated money market fund.
 The fund is liquid, meaning that Petitioner will be able to redeem the investments for cash and make distributions promptly following entry by this Court of a final order concerning the correct approach for distributing the escrowed funds to certificateholders.

--54- NYSCEF DOC.
-NO. 33 RECEIVED NYSCEF: 12/28/2021 Under the Governing Agreements, earnings from the investment of any amounts held by Petitioner prior to distribution are payable as additional compensation to the servicer or other transaction parties, not to certificateholders.
-However, in the Original Order to Show Cause, the Court directed that any earnings generated from the investments held in escrow be reinvested and inure to the benefit of certificateholders.
+-52- NYSCEF DOC.
+NO. 1 INDEX NO. 656028/2021 RECEIVED NYSCEF: 10/18/2021 144.
+Under the Governing Agreements, earnings from the investment of any amounts held by Petitioner prior to distribution are payable as additional compensation to the servicer or other transaction parties, not to certificateholders.
+Petitioner, however, requests that this Court direct that any earnings generated from the investments held in escrow be reinvested and inure to the benefit of certificateholders.
 Petitioner will not receive any fees, interest, or other financial benefit generated from these investments under this arrangement.

-146. Pursuant to the Original Order to Show Cause, investment earnings accruing on the escrowed funds will be treated as principal amount received on the mortgage loans.
+145. Investment earnings accruing on the escrowed funds will be treated as principal amount received on the mortgage loans.
 Any issues concerning the distribution of investment earnings will be addressed in the Court's instructions issued at the conclusion of this proceeding.
+REQUEST FOR RELIEF WHEREFORE, pursuant to the provisions of CPLR Article 77 and all other applicable law, Petitioner respectfully requests that this Court: